 By Uche Uwaleke

-Uwaleke of the Nasarawa State University Keffi, is Nigeria’s first Professor of Capital Market and President of the Association of Capital Market Academics of Nigeria
+•Uche Uwaleke is a Professor of Capital Market at the Nasarawa State University Keffi and the President of Capital Market Academics of Nigeria.